How to have more. Behaviors, that is.

 Have fun! – Mikki.

-About Mikki Gaffen Stone
+About Michaela Gaffen Stone

 Michaela brings her natural intuition to each and every client.
 Formerly known to everyone as "The Compassionate Coach", Michaela views the world through a deeply compassionate lens.
 Her mission is to facilitate the rise of SELF-CARE in place of broken Health Care.
 Empowering each person towards lasting & improved health while developing a heartfelt understanding of the intrinsic rightness of themselves and sense of worthiness, Michaela is changing lives one operson at a time.
 YOU are that important, YES.